 - The 7th birthday.
 Approaching 7 years, I decided to throw the biggest party yet, called Astral Bodies, on 12/12/12.
 Back then, pre-baby, I was so much more ambitious and driven when it came to parties.
 This one had it all: signature cocktails, projections of galaxies on a huge grid of enormous planetary balloons suspended from the ceiling, a giant sequin photo booth, and of course, a fashion show: this time around it was for Fortnight, whose talented designer Christina Remenyi had become a friend of mine ever since I first bought her hand-made bras on Etsy years prior.
 With over 350 people in attendance, it was definitely the panty party of the year!
 Best of all, we made a video about it.

 - 10th Birthday.
 A decade in, I had figured some things out.
 The election aftermath in 2016 was a brutal time for everyone, but we took comfort in our community and did our best to provide a safe space for people to retreat from their troubles and counter the xenophobia that coincided with Trump's election.
 I had closed my second location following the birth of my daughter, and I started handing the reins over to talented people like Courtney and Megan, my hard-working employees, and producers like Elizabeth Mollo, who does such an incredible job on the Unmentionable fashion show.
 My involvement with the store shifted to a behind-the-scenes role, maintaining the social media and ecommerce, while I let my Lille Ladies handle the day-to-day operations.
-We threw another huge party at–you guessed it—Holocene (thanks, Jarkko!) with a goal of raising funds for Planned Parenthood.
+We threw another huge party at--you guessed it---Holocene (thanks, Jarkko!) with a charity auction comprised of thousands of dollars worth of donated goods from our friends, neighbors and like-minded local businesses in order to raise funds for Planned Parenthood.
 We produced a fashion show for our friends at Else and called the event Bodies Empowered.
 The show was a hit and we raised nearly $13K for a worthy cause that continues to be threatened by the current administration.